 Some practices may charge a lower fee to enrolled patients with a HUHC – talk to your doctor or nurse about whether this is the case for you.

-For patients with a Community Services Card (CSC), there is no advantage in having a HUHC because the subsidy for prescription fees and general practice visits is the same.
-However, for patients with a HUHC, there is an advantage in also having a CSC, because the CSC also gives subsidies to dependent family members, and from December 2018 it will make card holders and their dependent children eligible for low-cost visits.
+For patients with a Community Services Card (CSC), the subsidy for prescription fees and general practice visits for non-enrolled patients is the same.
+However, for patients with a HUHC, there is an advantage in also having a CSC, because the CSC enables enrolled patients to get lower cost fees and also gives subsidies to dependent family members.

 For more information on the High Use Health Card, go to the Claims, provider payments and entitlements section.